Packitoo/jobs/en-frontend.md

 ## Job

-* Web Integration from UI screens with today's Front-End stacks (React, vuejs ...)
+* Web Integration from UI screens with today's Front-End stacks (React, Redux ...)
 * Teamwork, pair-programming, junior coaching, agile development
 * Post based in Pau or south west of France, progressive remote possible
 * You have full powers to redo everything in the Front-End